Should You Hire A Moving Company or Move Yourself in NYC?

 Most of those bullet points are pretty straightforward, but there are some things you still may want to know.

-The license shows that they are legally allowed to be movers, and that they have the proper insurance policies to protect your stuff.
+The license shows they can legally be movers and have the proper insurance policies to protect your stuff.

-The FMCSA number shows that they are approved by the Federal Motor Carrier Safety Association.
+The FMCSA number shows that the Federal Motor Carrier Safety Association approves them.

-The moving company you hire should liability insurance to cover any damages or injuries that may be incurred during a move.
+The moving company you hire should have liability insurance to cover any damages or injuries incurred during a move.

-Your landlord or property manager will probably need to get a copy of their coverage before the move.
+Your landlord or property manager will probably need a copy of their coverage before the move.

 Insurance Options

-All decent companies worth their salt will have basic insurance on what they carry, but that doesn’t always cover the full value of what they’re transporting.
+All decent companies worth their salt will have basic insurance on what they carry, but that doesn't always cover the total value of what they're transporting.

 Service